mjochum64/saarvis/README.md

-# saarvis – Twitch Chatbot mit OpenAI und ElevenLabs TTS
+# saarvis – Twitch Chatbot with OpenAI and ElevenLabs TTS

 **Current version:** 1.1.0

 ## Project Description

-saarvis is a modern Twitch chatbot based on Python that uses OpenAI for AI-powered responses and ElevenLabs for text-to-speech.
-Configuration is done via a .env file.
+saarvis is a modern Twitch chatbot written in Python that leverages OpenAI for AI-powered responses and ElevenLabs for text-to-speech (TTS).
+Configuration is managed via a `.env` file.

 ## Features

 - Welcomes new users in the Twitch chat
-- AI-powered responses to messages with @Nicole
+- AI-powered responses to messages containing @Nicole
 - Text-to-speech of responses via ElevenLabs (TTS)
 - Flexible configuration of voice and model via environment variables
-- Reliable audio playback via mpg123/mpv
+- Reliable audio playback using mpg123/mpv
-- Easy adjustment of the OpenAI model and API keys via .env
+- Easy adjustment of the OpenAI model and API keys via `.env`
 - Status check of the OpenAI interface at startup

-## Hinweis zur Ansprache des Bots
+## Bot Trigger Notice

-Ab Version 1.0.1: Der Bot reagiert ausschließlich auf Nachrichten mit @Nicole im Text.
-Die Verwendung von /Nicole als Trigger ist nicht mehr möglich, da Twitch Nachrichten mit / als fehlerhafte Befehle behandelt.
+Since version 1.0.1: The bot only responds to messages containing @Nicole.
+Using /Nicole as a trigger is no longer possible, as Twitch treats messages starting with / as invalid commands.

 ## Push-to-Talk (PTT) Integration

-Ab Version 1.0.2 ist die Push-to-Talk-Funktionalität direkt in den Bot integriert und läuft als Hintergrundprozess.
-Die Aufnahme wird wie gewohnt über Maus5 getriggert, die Verarbeitung (Transkription, KI-Antwort, TTS) erfolgt direkt im Bot-Prozess.
-Die Datei `ptt_audio.py` ist nicht mehr erforderlich.
+Since version 1.0.2, push-to-talk functionality is directly integrated into the bot and runs as a background process.
+Recording is triggered as usual via Mouse5, and processing (transcription, AI response, TTS) happens directly within the bot process.
+The file `ptt_audio.py` is no longer required.

-## Hinweis zur Entfernung von ptt_audio.py
+## Removal of ptt_audio.py

-Die Datei `ptt_audio.py` wurde entfernt, da die gesamte Funktionalität jetzt in `ptt.py` und `main.py` enthalten ist.
+The file `ptt_audio.py` has been removed, as all its functionality is now included in `ptt.py` and `main.py`.

 ## Installation

-For installation, I use the tool [uv](https://docs.astral.sh/uv/) instead of the more commonly expected pip.
+For installation, the [uv](https://docs.astral.sh/uv/) tool is used instead of the more common pip.
 This makes installation easier and much faster.

 1. **Clone the repository**